One of the challenges that many veterans face includes dealing with a traumatic experience.

 Remind yourself that you are not the only one who is suffering from traumatic stress or disorder.
 In so doing, you will start or begin to open your eyes to the possibility of connecting with other victims of trauma.
 It is the primary reason we highly recommend that you build a relationship with other veterans.
 Connect with them so that you can share your problems and issues with each other.

 Seek Professional Help

-Make sure that you will also consider seeking the professional services of a therapist or counselor.
+Make sure that you will also consider seeking the professional services of a therapist or online counselor (ideally via BetterHelp).
 If you genuinely want to help yourself, then stop becoming afraid of what others may say if you will attend therapy sessions.
 Remember that what matters at this point is believing that you will get better.
 Never let the comments of other people prevent you from getting the help you need.
 Take note that there are some mental health experts who specialize in dealing with clients going through traumatic stress.

 If there is one thing that you need to accept at this point, it is the truth that your current situation is only temporary.
 Things will get better soon if you know how to treat yourself right.